makersacademy/takeaway-challenge/README.md

 - Refactored #provide_dish to first check with #check_in_menu, then return a new instance of the desired dish from the dish returned from #get_dish.

-- Also added a constant MENU_LENGTH as the size of DISHES, and used that in the test for a number outside the menu so even if the menu expands the test will still pass.
+- Also added a constant MENU_LENGTH as the size of DISHES, and used that in the test for a number outside the menu so even if the menu expands the test will still be green.

 _Now that we have flexibility with the menu items we can add dishes easily, but the view method is still hardcoded.
 Testing this will require some dependency injection.
 I plan to inject a hash of doubled dish classes._